 Long lines, postal delays, concerns about voter intimidation and suppression, and the possibility of contested elections have raised concerns about the integrity of the U.S. elections process.
 How will political leaders and courts respond when the influx of mail-in ballots might extend election day to several weeks?
 And will efforts to disrupt voting strike a chord with voters in affecting their drive to vote and their vote choice?

-On October 27, one week before election day, Governance Studies at Brookings will host a webinar to discuss the driving forces and possible outcomes of the 2020 election.
-Expert panelists will offer their analysis on these and other pressing issues and answer questions from viewers.
+On October 27, one week before election day, Governance Studies at Brookings hosted a webinar to discuss the driving forces and possible outcomes of the 2020 election.
+Expert panelists offered their analysis on these and other pressing issues and answer questions from viewers.